 When you first begin to use property management software to coordinate your tenant interactions, it can feel like you've gained an organizing superpower.
 Software makes your tenant transactions much easier, reducing your stress about tenant interactions.
 When you're looking for rental property management software, choose a package with the functionality to do the following:

 1. Coordinate Communication

-The NOLO blog states that it’s important to organize written agreements with tenants, including points such as “when and how you handle tenant complaints and repair problems, notice you must give to enter a tenant’s apartment, and the like.”
-When you’re working with property management software, set up processes to facilitate communication with your tenants.
+The NOLO blog states that it's important to organize written agreements with tenants, including points such as "when and how you handle tenant complaints and repair problems, notice you must give to enter a tenant's home and the like."
+When you're working with property management software, set up processes to facilitate communication with your tenants.
 One of the best things that you can do to make communication easier is to store documents and property information online in a tenant portal where tenants can access that data whenever they choose.

 Facilitate ongoing communication with your tenant management software.

 Organizing your tenants' payments can be one of the most frustrating parts of property management.
 It's not frustrating when tenants pay: what's difficult is when they don't pay, pay late, or pay the wrong amount.
 Track fees, changes in rent, and payments easily using an online tenant portal.
 This portal allows tenants to login to their account, check their balance, and pay without ever sending you a check.
 Nothing gets lost in the mail, and you and the tenants are both clear about what's due on the account.

 Tenant management software helps you document what's happening at each property, both for your benefit and the benefit of the owner.
 This includes documentation of payments and expenses associated with the account as well as documentation of the property itself.
 With cloud-based property management software, you can document while you're on site.
 As you tour a property to do an inspection you can document repairs required and ongoing maintenance concerns with video and photos so that you can address these issues promptly and accurately.